Subhagatoadak/Ecosystem/AgentsFramework/VisualScoringAgent/README.md

    - `openai`
    - `python-dotenv`
    - `requests`
-   - (Any other dependencies required by your project)
+   - (Other dependencies as required)

-3. **Environment Variables:**
+3. **Set Up Environment Variables:**

-   Create a `.env` file in the project root directory with the following variables:
+   Create a `.env` file in the project root directory with the following content:

    ```env
    OPENAI_API_KEY=your_openai_api_key